 Asbestos is a health hazard to you and your family if you inhale the very fine fibres that can be created when you damage or disturb materials that contain asbestos.
 If you, or any contractors you use, don’t plan work carefully and take appropriate precautions, you may spread contamination.
 This can settle on carpets, drapes and soft furnishings and become airborne at a later date.
 Don’t expose yourself and your family to this risk.

-This site has been developed specifically for Greater Christchurch, but the information is relevant for anyone undertaking or commissioning residential work that may involve disturbing asbestos containing materials.
+This was originally developed specifically for Greater Christchurch after the 2010/11 earthquakes and subsequent rebuild, but the information has been updated so it is relevant for anyone in New Zealand undertaking or commissioning residential work that may involve disturbing asbestos containing materials.